St. Louis Stars (baseball): Home fields

 The Giants originally played at Giants Park the first month and a half of the 1922 season, and occasionally played some games in the 1920s at three nearby parks: Vandeventer Lot II, Easton Street Park, and Market Street Park.

 The Stars played in Stars Park, located at the southeast corner of Compton and Laclede avenues (38.632193°N 90.226014°W), which was the primary home baseball park of the Stars from 1922 to 1931.
 It was completed in mid-season 1922 as one of the few ballparks built expressly for the Negro leagues.
 It had a capacity of 10,000 people.
 The park became famous for its 269-foot left field wall, built to accommodate a trolley car barn.
 Despite special rules that in some seasons counted home runs hit over the car barn as ground-rule doubles, the park proved very friendly to power hitters over the years.

 Hall of Fame players

 Below are the players for St. Louis that were later inducted into the National Baseball Hall of Fame.
 After each player's name is his primary position, years played with the Giants/Stars, and year inducted into the Hall of Fame.
 An asterisk denotes St. Louis as his primary team.

 MLB throwback jerseys

-The St. Louis Cardinals have honored the Stars by wearing replica uniforms during regular-season baseball games on several occasions, including July 4, 1997 (at home vs. Pittsburgh), August 1 and 2, 1998 (at Atlanta), June 29, 2003 (at Kansas City), August 12, 2006 (at Pittsburgh), August 14, 2007 (at Washington), July 23, 2011 (at Pittsburgh), September 22, 2020 (at Kansas City), and September 9, 2022 (at Pittsburgh).
+The St. Louis Cardinals have honored the Stars by wearing replica uniforms during regular-season baseball games on several occasions, including July 4, 1997 (at home vs. Pittsburgh), August 1 and 2, 1998 (at Atlanta), June 29, 2003 (at Kansas City), August 12, 2006 (at Pittsburgh), August 14, 2007 (at Washington), July 23, 2011 (at Pittsburgh), September 22, 2020 (at Kansas City), September 9, 2022 (at Pittsburgh), and June 20, 2024 (at Rickwood Field in Birmingham, Alabama).